 TIP: When cutting the LEGO plate, achieving a perfectly straight line can be tricky.
 First, cut along your traced pattern.
 Then flip the plate over and try to cut as closely to the studs as possible.
 Don’t worry if some of the edges are a little rough.
 Your LEGO design will cover those imperfections!

 TIP: Remember how I told you not to worry about those rough edges?
 Now is the time to cover them up!
-Strategically place your LEGOs so that they slightly hang over the edges of the plate.
+Strategically place your LEGO bricks so that they slightly hang over the edges of the plate.
 Since you’ll be gluing the bricks to the plate, each stud doesn’t have to be secured in a hole.

 Once you’ve arranged your Boba Fett design, it’s time to super glue it!
 Remove a few bricks at a time.
-Add a small amount of glue onto the base plate and onto each LEGO itself.
+Add a small amount of glue onto the base plate and onto each brick itself.

 TIP: Take your time during the gluing process.
 Super Glue bonds extremely quickly.
 Once you glue that LEGO brick down, you won’t be able to get it off!
 Also, Super Glue leaves a dull film on the LEGO so avoid getting any on top of the brick.